 Protect Your Credit From the Next Data Breach Today

-The risk of data breaches isn’t going away any time soon.
+The risk of data breaches is not going away any time soon.
 If anything, data breaches are only becoming more common.
+With over 5.5 billion breached accounts in 2024 compared to just 730 million in 2023, the threat landscape has dramatically escalated.
 Credit freezes and credit locks are two important tools to have in your credit protection arsenal.

 How Mortgage Lenders Can Prevent Credit Fraud

-If you’re a mortgage lender, credit fraud is just as much of a concern for you as it is for consumers.
-Applicants can falsify their credit report information to obtain mortgages they wouldn’t qualify for otherwise.
+If you are a mortgage lender, credit fraud is just as much of a concern for you as it is for consumers.
+Applicants can falsify their credit report information to obtain mortgages they would not qualify for otherwise.
 Some applicants even engage in identity theft to carry out their schemes.

-To protect your mortgage business, it’s important to know how to spot the signs of mortgage fraud and utilize effective fraud prevention tools, like the ones we offer at Certified Credit.
+To protect your mortgage business, it is important to know how to spot the signs of mortgage fraud and utilize effective fraud prevention tools, like the ones we offer at Certified Credit.
 In addition to our detailed automated fraud report, we provide:

 About Certified Credit